mmourani/hscode-scraper/README.md

   node compare_hscode_cli.js radio --debug
   ```

+## Intelligence Layer & Fallback Logic
+- The tool uses `brand_products.json` to map brands and their products to the correct HS codes for each country.
+- If no direct match is found, it uses `related_keywords.json` to search for synonyms and related categories, suggesting the closest plausible HS codes.
+- If no logical fallback exists, the tool outputs a clear message and does not show irrelevant results.

-## What’s Next
+## Plan & Next Steps
-- **Product/brand-aware search:** Parse queries for brand/model/type, identify country of origin, and match to the closest HS code in both countries.
-- **Country of origin lookup:** Static map or web search for brand origin.
-- **Datasheet integration:** (Optional) Scrape or fetch product datasheets for more accurate matching.
-- **Customs/tariff calculator:** Estimate UAE customs fees based on duty and declared value.
-- **Multi-country expansion:** Add EU/other country HS code/tariff datasets.
+- **Expand brand intelligence:** Add more brands, products, and HS code mappings to `brand_products.json`.
+- **Enhance related keyword mapping:** Add more synonyms and related categories to `related_keywords.json` for smarter fallback.
+- **International HS code mapping:** Integrate official correlation tables for more accurate cross-country code suggestions.
 - **Web interface:** Build a user-friendly web app for search and comparison.
+- **Datasheet/product scraping:** (Optional) Integrate datasheet or product scraping for even more accurate matching.
-- **Testing and validation:** More real-world queries and edge cases.
+- **Testing and validation:** Continue to test with real-world queries and edge cases, and refine the intelligence and fallback logic.

 ## How to Contribute
 - Fork the repo, create a branch, and submit a pull request.